Downhill training canceled again because of poor weather - WHIZ News

 The International Ski Federation published a photograph showing the mountain shrouded in fog.

 World Cup leader Mikaela Shiffrin did not travel to Russia’s Black Sea coast for the races because she wants to focus on training and rest.
-Shiffrin also did not travel last year to Sochi, where she won the 2014 Olympic title in her preferred slalom event.
+Shiffrin also did not travel last year to Sochi, where she won the 2014 Olympic gold medal in her preferred slalom event.

 The last top-tier women’s downhill at Rosa Khutor ended in a tie between Tina Maze and Dominique Gisin.
 Both got Olympic gold medals under sunshine and blue skies.